 On April 26, 1774, German geologist and paleontologist Christian Leopold von Buch was born.
 He is best known as one of the most important contributors to geology in the first half of the 19th century.
 His scientific interest was devoted to a broad spectrum of geological topics: volcanism, fossils, stratigraphy and more.
 His most remembered accomplishment is the scientific definition of the jurassic system.

 In 1799, von Buch saw Vesuvius for the first time and about six years later, he had the opportunity along with Alexander von Humboldt and Gay Lussac to witness its eruption, which supplied von Buch with data for refuting many erroneous ideas then entertained regarding volcanoes.
-After several geological travels, von Buch published his work ‘Geognostische Beobachtungen auf Reisen durch Deutschland und Italien‘.
+After several geological travels, von Buch published his work ‘Geognostische Beobachtungen auf Reisen durch Deutschland und Italien‘ (Geognostic observations on journeys through Germany and Italy).

 In 1821 von Buch published his theory of volcanoes as elevation craters.
 In his opinion they were formed by underground pressure of the magma, which led to bulging, sometimes also to caldera formation.
 At first he accepted a second type of volcano, the reservoir craters, but from 1835 he thought that all volcanoes were elevation craters, which led to a scientific controversy.
 Von Buch travelled to Italy again in 1834, where he found confirmation of his (now outdated) theory.